 Amazon Vine is how I got my start doing this!
 You can read more about the program here, but this is how it works: Amazon receives items that a brand wishes to be reviewed on the Amazon sales platform.
 Amazon offers it to reviewers who are members of the Vine program based on an algorithm.

-When I was an Amazon Vine member I reviewed the product on Amazon’s site and also uploaded the video to my YouTube channel.
+I review the Vine items on Amazon’s site along with my YouTube video.
 There is no direct communication between the brand and me, and Amazon is the one doing the matchmaking.
 Amazon and the brand have no editorial control over what I post in the review.

 Yes every item received through Vine is a keeper.
-I was required to hold onto the item for at least six months and then I was free to do what I want with it.
-It’s important to note that every item received through Vine is reported to the Internal Revenue Service in the United States and I was required to pay taxes on the value of the items.
-So there was a cost to participating in the program if I didn’t donate the item to a charity (which is what I often did).
+I am required to hold onto the item for at least six months and then I am free to do what I want with it.
+It’s important to note that every item received through Vine is reported to the Internal Revenue Service in the United States and I am required to pay taxes on the value of the items.
+So there is a cost to participating in the program if I don’t donate the item to a charity (which is what I often do).

 How do I join the Vine program?

 Nobody knows how they got into the Vine program, myself included.
 Amazon says they look at your reviewer ranking and how engaged and helpful you’re being with other Amazon customers.
 So try that :).

 Why should I believe you?